rajesh-nitc/terraform-gcp-foundation/README.md

 └── README.md
 ```
 ## Save Costs for Personal Organization
-We have disabled the services that we are not using yet for e.g. DNS zones for hub network vpc and hub dns vpc.
+we have disabled services that we are not using yet for e.g. DNS zones for hub network vpc and hub dns vpc.

 ```
 | Project ID                   | Service description    | SKU description                        | Usage unit          | Pricing                    | Cost saving action             |